lilyobeng/workout-tracker/README.md

 # Orange Fitness Tracker

-Being healthy is more than just working out with orange fitness you can track your porogess daily
+Starting a new Fitness journey can be challenging especially staying motivated.
+With orange fitness trackeer you can keep track of your workout progress.

+“The pain you feel today, will be the strength you feel tomorrow.”- Unknown

 Screenshots
 ![Workout](https://user-images.githubusercontent.com/68597243/134759012-8519077e-e0b4-4794-a801-04c17df1af69.png)